Shaken South Africans Clean Up After Deadly Unrest - UrduPoint

 Shaken South Africans Clean Up After Deadly Unrest

-Residents in South Africa on Saturday cleaned up shopping centres and stores looted during a week of shocking violence that rocked the country and left more than 200 dead
+South Africans on Saturday cleaned up shopping centres and stores looted during a week of shocking violence that rocked the country and left more than 200 dead

-Aid organisations were also handing out food in communities that were cut off from main roads or where food shops were ransacked in the unrest.
+Aid organisations also handed out food in communities that had been cut off from main roads or where food shops were ransacked in the unrest.

 The violence -- the worst in post-apartheid South Africa -- erupted after former president Jacob Zuma was sentenced to 15 months in jail for snubbing a corruption inquiry.